nagvbt/nagvbt.github.io/docs/Tutorials/COM.md

 A. Open Visual Studio 2008
 B. Go to File -> New Project : In the new project dialog under 'Visual C++' select Win32 - Right side select the Win32 Project Template and give the project name as 'comMathServLib'
-C. Win32 Application Wizard Dilog pops up
+C. Win32 Application Wizard Dialog pops up
 -> Click Next
 ->In Application Setting -> Application type: Select DLL and click Finish